In the space of 20 minutes, I’ve closed out two personal projects, that combined represent hundreds of hours of effort. And it feels wonderful.

 RewriteEngine On RewriteRule (.*) / [G]

 sw3m was my response to the stagnant text-based browser environment.
 The idea was to fork w3m, clean up the internals, and start updating it to the most recent RFCs.
-The problem became clear that the internals were so brittle that eventually I came to the conclusion that to get what I wanted, it would be faster to start from scratch, even taking into account all the hours that have gone into sw3m already.
+The problem became clear that the internals were so brittle that eventually I came to the conclusion that to get what I wanted, it would be faster to start fresh, even taking into account all the hours that have gone into sw3m already.

 Closing it was just a matter of disabling the issue tracker and putting an “abandoned” note on the repository description.
 Since several sw3m patches have ended up in w3m, I’m leaving the codebase around in case any further patches are wanted.